 When my service ended I uprooted my life and moved to San Diego, California, to care for my grandfather.
 While I cared for grandpa, I took classes at the local community college; I joined the speech and debate team and completed the honors program and set my sights on one of the top graphic design programs in the country.
 Unfortunately my grandfather was no longer around when I received my acceptance letter to California State University Long Beach.

 Moving to Long Beach led me to a new level of independence.
 For the first time I was truly self-sufficient.
 After a year of preparation I submitted my portfolio for consideration to the BFA (Bachelors of Fine Arts) program in graphic design at CSULB.
 My hard work paid off and I was accepted as part of a cohort of twenty-four ambitious individuals who over the next two years became a new branch on my ever-growing family tree.
 The BFA program taught me not only the ins and outs of the Adobe creative suite but also critical and concept-driven thinking.
 I practiced teamwork at every level and I was able to utilize the leadership skills I had gained during my military service and hone my project management capabilities.
 When it was time for our senior show, at the conclusion of the program we were able to assemble one the most successful presentations in the history of the program.

 And then came real life.

-At this moment in time I live in Signal Hill, CA, and for the past seven and a half years I have been working at Jewish Federation of Orange County in Irvine and I spend much of my time on the 405 freeway.
-I am the marketing communications and events coordinator for the young adult division of JFFS, aka NextGen.
+At this moment in time I live in Signal Hill, CA, and for the past seven and a half years I have been working at Jewish Federation of Orange County in Irvine, where I currently hold the position of Creative Director.
 Working for a non-profit has its benefits, I love the community I work for and the reward of knowing my work contributes to bettering other people’s lives.

 I use the little free time I have volunteering as on the executive Board of Democrats for Israel - Los Angeles and exploring the vast world of geek culture which I am very much involved with.